-In 1979, Dr. Palmedo founded the International Resources Group, an international professional services firm in energy, environment and natural resources.
-He served as Chairman and CEO until 1988 and continued as Chairman until the company's sale in 2008.
-In 1985, the company was recognized by Inc. Magazine as one of the 500 fastest growing private companies in the U.S.

-In 1988, Dr. Palmedo joined in the formation of Kepler Financial Management, Ltd., a quantitative financial research and trading company.
-Dr. Palmedo held the position of President and Managing Director until the end of 1991 when Renaissance Technologies Corporation acquired the company.
-In 2005, he started a new hedge fund, Kepler Asset Management, and is a Managing Director of the firm.
+Dr. Palmedo joined our board of directors on June 30, 2006.
+Dr. Palmedo has had a diversified career as a physicist, entrepreneur, corporate manager.
+Dr. Palmedo founded and served as Chairman of the International Resources Group (IRG), an international consultancy in energy, natural resources and economic development.
+IRG was bought by L3 Communications in 2008.
+Dr. Palmedo designed and was the first President of the Long Island Research Institute formed by Brookhaven National Laboratory, Cold Spring Harbor Laboratory, and Stony Brook University to facilitate the commercialization of technologies.
+In 1988 Dr. Palmedo joined in the formation of Kepler Financial Management, Ltd., a quantitative financial research and trading company.
+Dr. Palmedo held the position of President and Managing Director until 1991 when Renaissance Technologies Corporation acquired the company.
+In 2005 he co-founded the quantitative hedge fund, Kepler Asset Management, and serves as Chairman and Managing Director of the firm.